-Alternatively, you could use GHGi Commuting.
-This is our online system where each employee completes a short series of questions about their commuting journey.
+GHGi Commuting is our online system where each employee completes a short series of questions about their commuting journey.
 After confirming the details, the system displays the weekly emissions resulting from their commute.
 Emissions resulting from any homeworking are also displayed.
 This immediate feedback is additional motivation for employees to complete the survey, which will result in a higher response rate.

-Those with “administrator access” will be able to see the overall data analysed in different ways.
+Those with “administrator access” to the system will be able to see the overall data analysed in different ways.
 For example, by transport mode.
-These results can be scaled up to account for missing responses, and used as the basis for total commuting emissions of the organisation in the period.
-You can also be assured that these rather complex calculations are carried out accurately using the correct factors for the relevant period.
+These results can be scaled up to account for missing responses, and used to calculate the organisation’s total commuting emissions for the period.